stephanmahieu/formhistorycontrol-2/README.md

-# Form History Control 2
+# Form History Control II

 This is an adaptation of the original version making it suitable to work with web-extensions and e10s.

-_This is the first beta version_
+## Homepage
+Homepage is now on github pages: [Form History Control](https://stephanmahieu.github.io/fhc-home)

+The blog is still maintained: https://formhistory.blogspot.com/